Recycling and Waste

 Q: How successful is Media's recycling program?

 A: Approximately 70% of Borough residents recycle.
-This is an excellent rate of recycling.
-In 2009 this amounted to 509 tons, not including recycled yard waste.
-Reported commercial recycling in 2009 was 1,428 tons.
-Residential and commercial recycling have both steadily risen since 2002; residential has seen a 50% increase in that time.
+That is an excellent rate.
+In 2014 this amounted to 672 tons, not including recycled yard waste.
+Reported commercial recycling in 2014 was 1,147.1 tons.
+Residential and commercial recycling tonnage have both risen over the last 10 years, with residential seeing a 76% increase in that time.
 Commercial has only seen a 27% increase, but with the Borough's updated 2014 Recycling Ordinance and enforcement policy we expect to see a greater increase in the next few years.

 It is important that we continue to increase our recycling.
 Studies have shown that most households and businesses could double the recycling they now put out for collection.
 Recycling improves our overall environment and offers many other benefits.